Everything you need to know about product clustering/grouping

 Static product clusters do not serve retailers well.
 The real world is too dynamic.

-In short, while incredibly useful in the moment, virtually all product clusters become less relevant to the company’s actual performance as market conditions change.
+In short, while incredibly useful at the moment, virtually all product clusters become less relevant to the company’s actual performance as market conditions change.

 That’s why retailers review static clusters.
 But at best, this only happens once a quarter (and often at longer intervals).